robaho/go-trader/README.md

 The client offers a command line GUI, "market maker", and a "playback".

-The exchange itself has a bare bones web access component with enhancement plans.
+The exchange itself has a bare bones web interface, that uses web sockets to provide real-time book updates.

 The exchange is designed to allow for easy back-testing of trading strategies.